rewritehackathon/tech-miners/README.md

 **CTC**: while training the NN, the CTC is given the RNN output matrix and the ground truth text and it computes the **loss value**.

 ## Sample Output
-Top: input image.
+Top: input image.<br />
 Bottom: Probabilities for the characters “l”, “i”, “t”, “e” and the CTC blank label.
 ![SampleOut](SimpleHTR/doc/SampleOut.png)

 ## References